 The Center to Combat Antisemitism and Hatred aims to expand Federation's leadership role in addressing acts of hatred against the Jewish community.
 The Palm Beach Center will significantly impact and influence both the Jewish and general Palm Beach Jewish communities by taking a proactive stance against antisemitism.
 The Center's programs will serve as a model for other Jewish communities across North America.
 Activities include strengthening communal security and building relationships throughout the community to proactively end hate through legislation, educational policy and curricula, and other programming.
-Total expenses for the year ended June 30, 2023 was approximately \$113,000.
+Total expenses for the years ended June 30, 2024 and 2023 were approximately \$1,371,000 and \$113,000, respectively.